How much house can you afford?

 Smart move 2.
 Hold your overall debt payment to 36% of income.

 This is the second half of the rule.
-Your total monthly debt payments shouldn't exceed 36% of your gross income.
+Your monthly debt payments shouldn't exceed 36% of your gross income.

 In other words, your mortgage, credit card bills, car and student loans, and other debts shouldn't break this barrier.
 To find out the amount, take your income and multiply by 0.36.